ourongxing/web-printer/README.md

-Print multiple website pages as a pdf book.
+Print multiple website pages as one book.